South Bay Fire District 8

 Dale Hayes, Volunteer Responder

-Chris LaDue, Volunteer Battalion Chief
+Chris LaDue, Volunteer Lieutenant

 Dustin McCann, Volunteer Responder

-Art Mize, Chaplain
+Art Mize, Volunteer Chaplain

 Andrew Perry, Volunteer Responder